Cookie Consent

 • Travel and accommodation websites, and many more.

-The clickwrap agreement is usable in any context as long as the transaction is facilitated through a digital or web interface.
+The clickwrap agreement is usable in any context as long as the transaction happens through a digital or web interface.

 Key components of clickwrap agreements